simonwangao/Mini-Bitcoin/README.md

 ## Features
 * Follow most of Bitcoin protocols and block structures
-* Support block mining, transaction and verification
+* Support block mining, transaction/payment and verification
 * Implement [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) to verify transactions
 * Use HTTP protocol to connect and set up P2P network
 * The block chain and keys are stored locally to avoid loss